-- Identify a mentor to work with on a quality improvement (QI) project.
-Read and comply with any agency orientation or requirements to be completed prior to the start of NUR 450 and remain in compliance throughout NUR 450 and NUR 455. - Complete and submit the Practicum Mentor Information Form and mentor resume/CV by the stated deadline.
-(Incomplete forms will not be accepted) - Maintain a professional relationship with the agency mentor and other agency personnel. - Maintain a professional appearance when representing UIU within the community. - Commit on average 3-4 hours per week to the project, over the two-sessions (14-16 week) timeframe.
-Time in facility will vary based on the project, with research and writing typically occurring off-site. - Complete project tasks within the agreed timelines and within defined quality parameters (scope, implemented PDSA, evidence-based support, QI product). - Maintain regular updates with mentor and course faculty to address these three key questions. - What have you done since the last update? - What are you planning to do next? - Are you experiencing any issues/difficulties? - Read and comply with all UIU RN-BSN Student Handbook and agency policies. - Be responsible for meeting course and assignment objectives that pertain to the learning experience. - Maintain open lines of communication with the course instructor and agency mentor. - Complete the organization and mentor evaluation survey.
+- Commit on average 3-4 hours per week to the project, over the two-sessions (14-16 week) timeframe. - Complete project tasks within the agreed timelines and within defined quality parameters (scope, implemented PDSA, evidence-based support, QI product). - Maintain regular updates with course faculty to address these three key questions. - What have you done since the last update? - What are you planning to do next? - · Are you experiencing any issues/difficulties? - Read and comply with all UIU RN-BSN Student Handbook policies. - Be responsible for meeting course and assignment objectives that pertain to the learning experience.

+Maintain open lines of communication with the course instructor.